-GETTING THERE Flying Air Canada has the only daily seasonal non-stop service from Toronto and convenient connection service from Montreal. www.aircanada.com Air Transat also has charter flights to Dublin in the summer season. www.airtransat.com Toronto to Dublin and Shannon flying time is 6 hours.
+GETTING THERE Flying Aer Lingus and Air Canada rouge are now flying year round from Toronto to Dublin and Air Transat will continue their seasonal service from Toronto and Montreal to both Dublin and Shannon.
+WestJet will also fly seasonally from Toronto/St. John's to Dublin from June to September.
+Toronto to Dublin and Shannon flying time is 6 hours.
+Cities Dublin Elegant, sophisticated, historic and hip, Dublin is one of Europe's brightest capitals, with a youthful vibe and infectious energy.

-Cities

-Dublin

-Elegant, sophisticated, historic and hip, Dublin is one of Europe's brightest capitals, with a youthful vibe and infectious energy.
 From its origins as a prosperous, multi-cultural modern city, Dublin's history spans more than 1,000 years.
 Explore its many historical and cultural hot-spots, lounge in cool bars or traditional pubs, enjoy the breathtaking scenery of the Dublin Mountains and the rugged Atlantic coastline, or transport yourself into the lively arts, music, theater and dance scene.
 Visit Dublin and make the city your own.
 Be enchanted by Dublin, a city of elegant Georgian boulevards and pulsating night life that is both cosmopolitan and intensely Celtic.
 Take in the Book of Kells at Trinity College, learn about the City's great literary tradition at the Dublin Writers Museum, enjoy a whiskey tasting at the Old Jameson Distillery, or sip a free pint of "Ireland's national drink" at the Guinness Storehouse which boasts one of the best panorama's of the bright city lights.

-Dublin attractions: Trinity College, Phoenix Park, Dublin Castle, Old Jameson Distillery, James Joyce Tower and Museum, Dublin Zoo, The Guinness Storehouse (in 1759 original brewery, Ireland's no 1 visitor attraction)
+Dublin attractions : Trinity College, Phoenix Park, Dublin Castle, Old Jameson Distillery, James Joyce Tower and Museum, Dublin Zoo, The Guinness Storehouse (in 1759 original brewery, Ireland's no 1 visitor attraction) With 40% of the Republic's population living within 100km of Dublin, the capital is the centre of the profound, high-speed changes that have been transforming Ireland into an increasingly European country, and it